Technolawhere/technolawhere.github.io/_posts/2025-2-4-Arijit-Singh-v.-Codible-Ventures-LLP-2024.md

 * Court also agreed with the recognition of right to privacy, including right to control the use of one's name and likeness, in **R. Rajagopal v.
 State of TN**.

 * **The court finally agreed that Arijit Singh has a valid claim to personality rights that can be protected against unauthorized commercial exploitation.**

+### Whether the defendants' use of the plaintiff's personality traits constitutes a violation of these rights.

+* The court found that the defendants are commercially exploiting the plaintiff's personality traits for personal gain without his permission.

+* The court observed that the defendants are using the plaintiff's popularity to attract traffic to their platforms and are enabling others to create counterfeit content that misuses his identity.

+* The court also reasoned that permitting the defendants to continue their actions could jeopardize the Plaintiff’s career and leave room for misuse of these AI tools.

+* The court noted that the unauthorized use of a celebrity's persona for commercial gain **constitutes actionable torts like dilution and tarnishment**.

+* Anil Kapoor v.
+Simply Life India: The court cited this case to highlight that any misuse of a celebrity’s name, voice, persona or likeness is not acceptable.

+* R. Rajagopal v.
+State of T.N: The court cited the Auto Shankar case to highlight that a person’s name or likeness cannot be used without consent.

+* The court determined that the defendants' use of the plaintiff's personality traits does constitute a violation of his personality rights.

+##